-Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Cybersecurity prohibit the use of weak security risk passwords and adopt best practices to improve the agency's cybersecurity: (3) Purchase, configure and install hardware and software FEMA Cybersecurity Upgrades Configure and deploy password manager Outside Funding 80.000 80,000 - Work with consultant to configure Intune, Office Advanced Threat Protection, Microsoft Defender and other features of E5 licenses 33 LC: Infrastructure and One large project that would include new roof, new modern and efficient HVAC systems on the roof, potential Conduct research to scope future bid package, identify potential savings programs or grants for building efficiency - District 1 - Efficiency Improvements installation of solar on roof, and additional electrical infrastructure to support more electric fleet vehicles.
-Draft RFP for architectural and engineering services to create plan and construction documents - -
+Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Consists of three improvements: (1) Replacement of the end of life network switches with modern switches and access points will ensure the Authority adopts best practices for business continuity and cybersecurity; (2) An enterprise password manager will enable the Authority to prohibit the use of weak security risk passwords and adopt best practices to improve the agency's cybersecurity; (3) Migrating from E3 to E5 licenses will enhance the Authority's cybersecurity by allowing administrators to create alerts, provide ongoing cybersecurity training for staff, migrate domain accounts & services to the cloud, and help manage device assets.
+Purchase, configure and install hardware and software Outside Funding 80,000 FEMA Cybersecurity Upgrades Configure and deploy password manager 80,000 - Work with consultant to configure Intune, Office Advanced Threat Protection, Microsoft Defender and other features of E5 licenses 33 LC: Infrastructure and One large project that would include new roof, new modern and efficient HVAC systems on the roof, potential Conduct research to scope future bid package, identify potential savings programs or grants for building efficiency District 1 Efficiency Improvements installation of solar on roof, and additional electrical infrastructure to support more electric fleet vehicles.
+Draft RFP for architectural and engineering services to create plan and construction documents District 1 -